 Second, the QSEHRA is considered an employer health plan under the Employee Retirement Income Security Act (ERISA), and is therefore under the purview of that law.
 This means the QSEHRA is governed at a federal level and is not subject to state laws, including those that seem to prevent small businesses from reimbursing employees’ individual insurance premiums.

-Knowing this, state laws like Minnesota’s and New Jersey’s bear reexamination.
+Knowing this, state laws like Minnesota’s and New Jersey's aren't valid with regard to the QSEHRA.
+In fact, the states have acknowledged this.

 Case study: Colorado